junxit/us-congress-bills-119/bill.md

 In this Act:

-- **(1)** *Agent* The term agent—
+- **(1)** *Agent* The term agent means an individual who receives compensation to represent a student athlete with respect to—
-  - **(A)** means an individual who represents a student athlete with respect to a name, image, and likeness agreement or another agreement for compensation related to the participation of such student athlete on a varsity sports team; and
+  - **(A)** a name, image, and likeness agreement; or
-  - **(B)** does not include an immediate family member of a student athlete, unless the immediate family member receives payment for representation described in subparagraph (A).
+  - **(B)** another agreement for compensation related to the participation of such student athlete on a varsity sports team.
 - **(2)** *Antitrust laws* The term antitrust laws has the meaning given such term in the 1st section of the Clayton Act (15 U.S.C.
-12) and section 5 of the Federal Trade Commission Act (15 U.S.C.
+12) and includes section 5 of the Federal Trade Commission Act (15 U.S.C.
 45) to the extent that such section 5 applies to unfair methods of competition.
-- **(3)** *Associated entity or individual* The term associated entity or individual means, with respect to an institution—
+- **(3)** *Associated entity or individual* The term associated entity or individual means, with respect to an institution, each of the following:
-  - **(A)** an entity that is known or should be known to the employees of the athletic department of such institution to exist, in significant part, for the purpose of—
+  - **(A)** An entity that is known or should be known to the employees of the athletic department of such institution to exist, in significant part, for the purpose of—
     - **(i)** promoting or supporting the varsity sports teams or student athletes of such institution; or
-    - **(ii)** creating or identifying opportunities relating to name, image, and likeness agreements solely for the student athletes of such institution;
+    - **(ii)** creating or identifying opportunities relating to name, image, and likeness agreements solely for the student athletes of such institution.
-  - **(B)** an individual who is or has been a member, employee, director, officer, owner, or other representative of an entity described in subparagraph (A);
+  - **(B)** An individual who is or has been a member, employee, director, officer, owner, or other representative of an entity described in subparagraph (A).
-  - **(C)** an individual who directly or indirectly (including through contributions by an entity affiliated with such individual or an immediate family member of such individual) has contributed more than $50,000 (as adjusted on July 1 each year by the percentage increase (if any), during the preceding 12-month period, in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics) over the lifetime of the individual to the athletic programs of such institution or to an entity described in subparagraph (A);
+  - **(C)** An individual who directly or indirectly (including through contributions by an entity affiliated with such individual or an immediate family member of such individual) has contributed more than $50,000 (as adjusted on July 1 each year by the percentage increase (if any), during the preceding 12-month period, in the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics) over the lifetime of the individual to the athletic programs of such institution or to an entity described in subparagraph (A).
-  - **(D)** an individual or entity who—
+  - **(D)** An individual or entity who—
     - **(i)** is directed or requested by the employees of the athletic department of such institution to assist in the recruitment or retention of prospective student athletes or student athletes, respectively; or
-    - **(ii)** otherwise assists in such recruitment or retention; or
+    - **(ii)** otherwise assists in such recruitment or retention.
-  - **(E)** any entity (other than a publicly traded corporation) owned, controlled, operated by, or otherwise affiliated with an individual or entity described in subparagraph (A), (B), (C), or (D).
+  - **(E)** Any entity (other than a publicly traded corporation) owned, controlled, operated by, or otherwise affiliated with an individual or entity described in subparagraph (A), (B), (C), or (D).
 - **(4)** *College sports revenue* The term college sports revenue means any revenue (without regard to ownership or legal title to such revenue) received by an institution with respect to intercollegiate athletics—
   - **(A)** from the sale of admission to intercollegiate athletic competitions or any other event involving a varsity sports team, including actual monetary revenue received by or for the benefit of such institution for a suite license (unless such suite license is associated with philanthropy or any purpose not related to intercollegiate athletic competitions, including a concert);
   - **(B)** from participation by the varsity sports teams of such institution in intercollegiate athletic competitions held at other institutions, including payments received due to cancellations of such intercollegiate athletic competitions;